 For 2Ls, most interviewing is done on campus in late July and early August.
 Shortly after OCI, you will be notified as to whether Varnum has extended you an offer for a callback interview.
-If you receive such an offer, the callback interview consists of 2.5 hours of interviews at Varnum's Grand Rapids office, followed by a networking reception.
+Our callback interview process consists of 2.5 hours of interviews at Varnum's Grand Rapids office, followed by a brief networking reception.
 All 2L callback interviews are conducted on the same day.

 6. Are split summers allowed?

 8. What training opportunities are there for summer associates?

 - A comprehensive orientation program

 - Access to any associate development training offered at the firm during the summer

 - 60 minutes with firm management - ask any question you want!

 - Research/Legal Writing

 Compensation and Benefits

 Our Associates have tremendous potential to earn significant bonuses in recognition of their performance, rewarding the skills they will need to become partners at the firm.
-In order to be eligible, they must meet our minimum total hours requirement of 2,000 hours with at least 1,700 billable hours.
-The remaining 300 hours can be met with time towards business development, training, or marketing.
-Greater flexibility means that you can work on the projects that mean most to you, and you receive credit for activities that enhance your professional life.
-Discretionary bonuses are awarded.
+In order to be eligible, they must meet our minimum total hours requirement of 2,000 hours, including at least 1,700 billable hours.
+The remaining 300 hours can include time spent on business development, training, and/or marketing.
+Greater flexibility means that our Associates can work on the projects that mean the most to them, and they also receive credit for activities that enhance their professional lives.

 Summer Associate Program